Professional Communication (Articulation)

 Example of the mark-up document file attachment and overall comments:

 Example of the mark-up comments and the Guide to Academic Writing links provided by the Articulation team:

 The Professional Communication (Articulation) review is not meant to be a comprehensive review of every error within the submission, but it is intended to point out specific recurring challenges the student is facing.
 The feedback provided in the Professional Communication (Articulation) aspect will summarize the comments/mark-ups made in the submission, and advise the student to review the marked-up document for further detail.

-WGU recommends, and highly encourages, students to schedule an appointment with a Writing Center mentor within the WGU Writing Center to improve their writing skills before resubmitting their work.
+WGU recommends, and highly encourages, students to schedule an appointment with a Writing Center instructor within the WGU Writing Center to improve their writing skills before resubmitting their work.
 Students are encouraged to schedule live appointments (rather than video appointments) with the WGU Writing Center to ensure they understand the writing concepts that are being presented.
 In addition, live appointments give students the ability to ask questions throughout the session.
 Several appointments with the WGU Writing Center may be needed to meet competency in the Professional Communication (Articulation) aspect.

 Below is information on the WGU Writing Center and the Guide to Academic Writing:

 Writing Center Website: The Writing Center can be found in the student portal on the Student Success tab.